-We offer products, services, and initiatives that address the various challenges that society faces, including environmental issues such as global warming and carbon neutrality, changes in the work environment due to the declining birthrate and aging population, issues related to nursing care, and disaster preparedness, all of which are becoming major points of focus.
+We propose products, services, and initiatives that respond to various issues facing society, including environmental issues such as global warming and carbon neutrality that are attracting attention, changes in the work environment due to the declining birthrate and aging population, issues related to nursing care, and disaster preparedness.

 Responding to an aging society and declining workforce

-We are now proposing nursing care assistive robots and power-assist suits to help solve such issues as accelerated aging, concerns about nursing and medical care, and a declining workforce.
+We are proposing nursing care-assist robots and power-assist suits to help resolve issues such as the "accelerated aging of the population," "concerns about nursing care and medical care," and the "declining workforce.
 We believe that these products can help solve the shortage of nursing care workers and compensate for differences in physical fitness due to age, gender, and body size.
-Robots will also surely play an active role in the future in other industries where manpower is needed, such as in the food and manufacturing industries.
+In addition to the nursing care industry, robots will surely play an active role in the future in the food industry, manufacturing industry, and other industries where human hands are needed.

-We will strive to find solutions to these challenges through the proposal of these products and robots.
+We will strive to solve problems by proposing these products and robots.

-The structural health monitoring (SHM) system that we have jointly developed with aLab Inc. uses sensors installed in buildings to measure the shaking caused by earthquakes to determine the soundness of buildings.
+The Structural Health Monitoring (SHM) system, jointly developed by our company and aLab, uses sensors installed in buildings to measure the shaking caused by earthquakes to determine the soundness of buildings.

-The Japan Building Disaster Prevention Association has started to use the SHM system with the aim of promoting its widespread use throughout Japan by ensuring its reliability and contributing to the speed and efficiency of emergency risk assessments conducted by local governments.
+The SHM system has been launched by the Japan Building Protection Association to ensure the reliability of the SHM system, thereby promoting its widespread use throughout Japan and contributing to the speed and efficiency of emergency risk assessments conducted by local governments.

-The results of assessing building damage from earthquakes, which can be instantly determined by sensors, are expected to be utilized to ensure the safety of building owners and users, as well as for disaster prevention activities in disaster-stricken areas.
+The results of the instantaneous determination of earthquake damage to buildings by sensors are expected to be utilized to ensure the safety of building owners and users, as well as for disaster prevention activities in disaster-stricken areas.